sharkdp/bat/doc/assets.md

    Sublime Text and convert it to a `.sublime-syntax` file via *Tools* -> *Developer* -> *New Syntax from XXX.tmLanguage...*.
 Save the new file in the `assets/syntaxes` folder.

 3. Run the `assets/create.sh` script.
-It calls `bat cache --build` to parse all available `.sublime-syntax` files and serialize them to a `syntaxes.bin` file.
+It calls `bat --custom-assets-build` to parse all available `.sublime-syntax` files and serialize them to a `syntaxes.bin` file.

 4. Re-compile `bat`.
 At compilation time, the `syntaxes.bin` file will be stored inside the